ywamsendai/new-ywamsendai.org/content/en/get-involved/uofn.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 25  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Volunteer or go on a Mission Trip"
+title = "Specialized studies in YWAM’s UofN."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.